New Jersey Veterans Benefits Guide

 Dial 211 from any phone in New Jersey 24 hours/day, 7 days/week and receive information and referral assistance for community resources, such as affordable housing, food pantries, shelters, social

 The NJ Division of Disability Services serves NJ adults who experience late-onset physical or cognitive impairments.
-Through their toll-free phone number, 1-888-285-3036, they offer information an
+Through their toll-free phone number, 1-888-285-3036, they offer informati

 All NJ county offices on aging and disability services have merged and are now called Aging & Disability Resource Connections (ADRCs).
 This web site is a directory of the ADRCs by county.